We all want more blog traffic.

-In this post we’re looking at super simple tune-ups to make your blog work better and, maybe, even a bit sexier.
-Sound good?
+In this post, we’re looking at super simple tune-ups to make your blog work better and, maybe, even a bit sexier.

 Using the Google Adwords Keyword Planner is a great place to start to find long-tail (low competition, higher conversion) keywords.
 After that, include those phrases as a natural part of your writing.

-While a headline like, “10 ways to deliver better customer service” may be accurate, it’s as boring as ordering a cup of coffee at Starbucks.
-A better headline might be “10 ways to knock the socks off even the most reluctant customer”.
+While a headline like, “10 Ways to Deliver Better Customer Service” may be accurate, it’s as boring as ordering a cup of coffee.

-Start with a short list of 4-5 posts you ideally want every reader to see and then link to them whenever it seems like a natural opportunity.
+Start with a short list of 4-5 posts you ideally want every reader to see.
+Then, link to them whenever it seems like a natural opportunity.

 Consistent publishing dates is a good thing.
 Just like a magazine, it’s going to be easier to attract followers if they know they can count on the regular issues.